 For this reason, our DEI goal is a lofty one – to get every student where they need to be in their fundamental understanding of key math and literacy concepts by embracing a kinesthetic approach to instruction and practice.
 Our success in achieving this goal will be palpable – an end to early math and reading phobias!

-At the National Math Foundation, we strive to hold and promote a diverse, inclusive, and equitable nonprofit institution.
-All employees and volunteers, whatever their gender, race, ethnicity, national origin, age, sexual orientation or identity, education, or disability, should feel valued, respected, and heard.
-We are committed to a non-discriminatory approach and provide equal opportunity for employment and advancement in all of our programs and board activities.
-We respect and value diverse life experiences and heritages, and we ensure that all voices are valued and heard.
-We’re committed to modeling diversity and inclusion for the entire education industry of the nonprofit sector.
-We’re committed to maintaining an inclusive environment with equitable treatment for all.
+- We are committed to a non-discriminatory approach and provide equal opportunity for employment and advancement in all of our programs and board activities.
+We respect and value diverse life experiences and heritages, and we are working to ensure that all voices are valued and heard.

 The NMF seeks to maintain a Board of dedicated directors with a diverse mix of expertise, experience, and backgrounds.
 The skills and backgrounds represented on the Board should reflect the diverse nature of the environment in which we operate.
 Diversity includes, but is not limited to, business experience, geography, age, gender, and ethnicity for purposes of Board composition.
 In particular, the Board should include an appropriate number of women directors.

 Board composition for the National Math Foundation is based on a merit-based system.
 The Board solicits multiple perspectives and views and aims to make decision without conscious or unconscious bias and discrimination.